 My professional info (CV, etc.) is here and contact details are here.

-Amelia is supported by the StFX University Council for Research and Nova Scotia Fisheries & Aquaculture
+Ella has been supported by the Province of Nova Scotia boat harbour remediation project and Nova Scotia Fisheries & Aquaculture

 I completed my BScH at Acadia University where I started as a Co-op student.
 I began my research career with an 8-month term at Agriculture and Agri-Food Canada where I found my interest in molecular biology.
 I explored this interest during my Honours at Acadia, developing a DNA barcoding protocol for preserved fungal specimens with a side project that involved annotating the mitochondrial genome of the fungus Phialocephala scopiformis.
 I am excited to now be at StFX solidifying my love for molecular biology in a whole new system – the gastropod nervous system!
 In the future, I hope to begin a career in private research or continue my graduate studies.